madame-r/madame-r.github.io/README.md

 # Madame R Portfolio

-It's in the title : a landing page to showcase my work as a web developer.
+It's in the title : a landing page to showcase my work.